pyrogn/HiveHelper_on_PySpark/README.md

 - [x] Include custom values in NULLs check
 - [x] Add function write_read_table to make checkpoints
 - [x] Clean up attributes and methods in DFExtender and refactor something
-- [ ] Create a new class SCD2Helper to create, validate, update and join SCD2 tables
+- [x] Create a new class SCD2Helper to create, validate, update and join SCD2 tables
 - [x] Add automatic tests outside of .ipynb (coverage is very low, so is the available time)
 - [x] Enable linter and reformat code even more
+- [ ] Create class to help to compare pk of different tables and simplify routine operations inside functions